ojroques/ethereum-rockpaperscissors/README.md

 4. When both player have revealed their move, the contract determines the winner and sends him/her the total betting pool.
 If there is a draw, each player gets their bet back.
 5. The game resets and can be played again by different players.

 The contract never stores any of the players' move in clear, but only the hash of the move salted with a password only known to the player.
-Since a player cannot change his/her move during the reveal phase, this effectively ensures that an oponent could not cheat by looking at transaction data and playing accordingly.
+Since a player cannot change his/her move during the reveal phase, this effectively ensures that an opponent could not cheat by looking at transaction data and playing accordingly.
 The implementation is detailed more thoroughly [here](#implementation).

 ## Usage